Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

 The nature of the CLP requires that the CLP is in the interest of all.
 To ensure that this is the case, a system of clear defined rules and values is required that describes right actions and is valid for all participants.
 The fundamental rules and values shall be as follows:

+   1. Key values

-   1. Key values of the CLP are
+      Key values of the CLP are

       - neutrality;
       - open source;